obscrivn/RBootcamp3/chapter3.md

 ## Regression Packages
-You can use help functions to read about the following functions ` lm `, ` glm ` and ` mlogit `
+You can use help functions to read about the following functions ` lm ` and ` glm `

-Which one allows to perform regression with multinomial dependent/response variable (more than two factors)?
+Which one allows to perform regression with continuous and categorical dependent/response variable?

 *** =instructions
 - lm
-- mlogit
 - glm